 A weather bulletin came over the radio: A tornado watch had been issued by the National Weather Service for parts of Denver.

 The Pastor groaned.
 What more could happen to make things worse?
 First Curtis, then Annabelle, then Bert, then the man running in the rain...and now a tornado watch!

 Of all times for Annabelle to visit the VA hospital, the Pastor fretted.
-She knew exactly what was in the research files and where everything was located.
+She knew the research files like the back of her hand.
 Now, where would she keep clippings on divorce?
 It was ironic, he had to admit, that, after all these years, he was not the least bit familiar with her filing system.
-Regardless, he had to have some titillating clippings from the supermarket tabloids on divorce among the rich and famous.
+Regardless, he had to find some titillating clippings from the supermarket tabloids on divorce among the rich and famous.
 Juicy tidbits of gossip about celebrities were always a hit with the congregation.